Kieran Donaghy: 2007

 Kerry won the 2007 Munster Championship, beating Cork in the final by two points.
 Donaghy set up Kerry's goal for Colm Cooper and got the score that put them ahead late in the game.
 Kerry then scraped past Monaghan in the All-Ireland quarter-final, to set up a semi-final clash with Dublin.
 After talisman Darragh Ó Sé went off injured, Donaghy was moved to midfield and did well against the much vaunted Ciarán Whelan.
 Kerry met Cork in the All-Ireland final, winning by 3-13 to 1-9 with Donaghy scoring two goals.

 2008

 During the 2008 NFL game against Mayo, Donaghy made a "middle finger" gesture to their fans who allegedly were throwing coins on to the field.
-He was punished with a one match suspension for the incident.
-He apologised for the incident as follows: "During the latter stages of the game and in the heat of the moment, I used an inappropriate gesture towards the crowd.
-I apologise unreservedly to spectators and all sports fans alike for any offence that I may have caused by this action."
+He was punished with a one match suspension for the incident, and apologised.
 Kerry reached the 2008 NFL final, but were beaten by Derry.
 Then Cork beat Kerry in the 2008 Munster final.
 Kerry still managed to reach the All-Ireland final but came undone against Tyrone who won the game by four points.
 Donaghy managed a second All Star that year.